After 17 years in WEEE Recycling I have seen a lot of change in the way electrical and electronic waste is managed.

 The economics also stack up.
 Having removed the hazards, the remaining component can be safely and more quickly disassembled or can be shredded by conventional equipment without environmental or health and safety concerns.

 The FPD PRO process for televisions, monitors and laptops, processes in excess of 60 screens per hour, records weights, manufacturers, model numbers and requires only one operator to process screens.
 11” to 70” screens can be processed irrespective of their type CCFL, LED or OLED and keeps materials whole to enable parts harvesting or the maximum commercial return for raw materials without further sortation equipment required.

 The financial model at FPD Recycling is Zero capital down - no outlay for new equipment – Installation costs and Pay per display processed only!

-Any enquiries are welcome,
+Any inquiries are welcome,